Lauder Business School: Educational programs

 The university offers within their own language department classes in German, Hebrew, Chinese, Russian and Spanish.
 The students are required to choose at least one of those languages to develop intercultural competences.

 International collaborations and research

-Lauder Business School is a member of the Harvard MOC Network (Microeconomics of Competitiveness).
-Within this network it has established an Institute of Competitiveness (IoC), which focuses on urban competitiveness and on diversity challenges in international management.
-The IoC is the first of its kind in Austria.

-The LBS has diverse international partnerships with institutions or companies such as the Ben-Gurion University of the Negev, Bar-Ilan University, Interdisciplinary Center Herzliya, Alexandru Ioan Cuza University of Iași in Romania, the University of Applied Sciences Upper Austria, the RHI AG, the Bank Austria Unicredit Group and the Vienna Insurance Group.
+The LBS has diverse international partnerships with institutions or companies such as the Ben-Gurion University of the Negev, Bar-Ilan University, and Interdisciplinary Center Herzliya.

 Integration of Judaism

-The university itself is secular and there is no influence of religion on the business studies curriculum.
+The university itself is secular, and there is no influence of religion on the business studies curriculum.
 But LBS is adjusted to Jews and people interested in Judaism.
 There are no classes on the major Jewish holidays, nor on Austrian bank holidays.